fommil/fpmortals/manuscript/wip.md

     }
   )
 ~~~~~~~~

+A> Ideally we'd not have to introduce `Noop()` and instead could use `Free.pure`
+A> like in the previous example.
+However, because we are doing our work with
+A> `State` we can't `.sequence` the types, so we had to introduce this dummy
+A> instruction to represent the "do nothing" case.

 Now that we have `State` to consider, we have to interpret to a type where we
 can provide the initial state.
 Let's define our new target type to be the old